Subject Curriculum Overviews

 Implementation

-We implement our aims by creating a teaching and learning environment that promotes intellectual curiosity about individuals and society and fosters independent learning skills.
+We implement our aims by creating a teaching and learning environment that promotes intellectual curiosity about individuals and society, and fosters independent learning skills.

-Through high-quality teaching, appropriately differentiated work with emphasis on challenge, we foster a love of learning about people and society.
+Through high-quality teaching, appropriately scaffolded work with emphasis on challenge, we foster a love of learning about people and society.
 Schemes of work are regularly updated to allow for the inclusion of contemporary material.
 The assessment objectives of the A Level courses are delivered in a timely and appropriate manner linked to the subject content, hence our curriculum allows for scaffolded progression.

 Impact